mozilla/experimenter/docs/adrs/0009-nimbus-web-sdk-architecture.md

 * Good, because it's simple and entirely additive.
 * Bad, because it makes Nimbus more prone to developer error.
+  * This is a "someone finds the function in the Nimbus internals and starts using it incorrectly" concern.
+  * As an example, the existing Nimbus SDK UDL includes a NimbusClient that compiles into direct FFI bindings into the Rust code.
+It does not include any utilities for threading methods that require persistence or object builders.
+This class shouldn't ever actually be used by iOS/Android directly, but it is there and _can_ be used.
+  * By adding the stateless methods for experiment evaluation (and others), they would be available in Python, Kotlin, and Swift, even though they should only be used within the context of Cirrus.
 * Bad, because it increases the size of the binary both for Cirrus and Nimbus.

 ## Links